 - in personal vehicles

-Our latest 2021/22 inventory shows we are ahead of our target to be carbon neutral by 2030.
-We emitted 10,058 tonnes of carbon dioxide equivalent (tCO²e), representing a 24% drop in emissions since 2018.
+Our latest 2023/24 inventory shows that our emissions remained the same as those in 2022/23, meaning we are now behind our target to be a carbon neutral Council by 2030.
+In this year we emitted 9,345 tonnes of carbon dioxide equivalent (tCO²e), representing a 29.5% drop in emissions since 2018 and are currently 8.9% behind our target reduction.

 Read the Council's Emissions Inventory Report for 2023/24